-Bed raisers, overhead pole or monkey bar, bed ladder, bed loops or levers, over-bed tables, slide sheet.
+Bed raiser, overhead pole or monkey bar, bed ladder, bed loop or lever, over-bed table, slide sheet.

-Moving in bathrooms and dressing
+Moving in bathrooms

-Communication and working together are more important in these tasks because they are so personal to the person being assisted and to you.
+Communication and working together are more important in these tasks because they may be personal to the person being assisted and to you.

-If there are wet and slippery surfaces, carers should plan how to reduce the risk of slips and falls.
+If there are wet and slippery surfaces, plan how to reduce the risk of slips and falls.
 You need to do this for yourself and for the person you are assisting.
 This may include the use of non-slip bath mats, or shower stools to help reduce the risk.